micheletriaca/sfdy/README.md

 `sfdy` is meant to be mainly used as a command line tool.
 It can also be used a library since it exposes a small [API](#use-sfdy-as-a-library).

+Type `sfdy --help` to see available commands.
+Type `sfdy [command] --help` to see available options for a specific command

 ## Why not SFDX?

 [SFDX](https://developer.salesforce.com/tools/sfdxcli) is a tool to work with scratch orgs and with modular projects.